mosse-security/mcsi-library/docs/articles/2022/05/introduction-to-honeypots-honeynets-and-padded-cells/introduction-to-honeypots-honeynets-and-padded-cells.md

 ## Conclusion

-Honeypot, honeynet, and padded cell techniques may be useful for businesses seeking to identify and pursue attackers more aggressively.
+In conclusion, honeypot, honeynet, and padded cell techniques may be useful for businesses seeking to identify and pursue attackers more aggressively.
+By deploying these tools, businesses can gain a better understanding of who is targeting their systems and why, and take steps to mitigate the risk posed by these attackers.

 :::{seealso}
 Do you want to get practical skills to work in cybersecurity or advance your career?
 Enrol in [MCSI Bootcamps](https://www.mosse-institute.com/bootcamps.html)